'The Voice': BTS to perform during Season 16 finale

 May 17 (UPI) -- The Voice Season 16 finale will feature South Korean boy band BTS.

-The K-pop group announced Friday it will perform during the May 21 episode of the NBC reality competition.
+The K-pop group announced Friday it will perform during Tuesday's episode of the NBC reality competition.

-BTS will take to the stage with "Boy with Luv," its new single with Halsey.
+BTS will perform "Boy with Luv," its new single with Halsey.
 BTS members Jin, Suga, J-Hope, RM, Jimin, V and Jungkook shared the news in a video on The Voice official Twitter account.

 "We're performing our single 'Boy with Luv' on live Voice finale, May 21st on NBC.
 We're so excited.
 See you then!"
 RM says in the clip.